guptashraddha2016/Face-Detection-Using---MTCNN/README.md

  1.Face Detection using mtcnn (jupyter notebook)
  2. README file
 # Explaination
- Using MTCNN detect the face and create a bounding box around the face.
+Detect the face using  and create a bounding box around the face.